shaloo/docs.arcana/docs/howto/integrate_auth/integrate_rainbow.md

 ## What's Next?

-You can add Arcana wallet to your application by using the Arcana Auth SDK, even if your application does not already use wagmi or RainbowKit.
+You can add the Arcana wallet to your application by using the Arcana Auth SDK, even if your application does not already use wagmi or RainbowKit.

 See [how to integrate applications with Auth SDK]({{page.meta.arcana.root_rel_path}}/howto/integrate_auth/index.md) for details.